 Webinar on Leveraging Mobility: The Work to Wealth Escalator"

 March 2014--Janet Boguslaw, Associate Director, participated in a Webinar "The Work to Wealth Escalator: Why a Quality Job is More than Just Income" hosted by members of the Building Economic Security Over a Lifetime Initiative of the Ford Foundation, PolicyLink, Jobs with Justice, and Family Values @ Work.
 The webinar focused on the second report in IASP's Leveraging Mobility series, Employment Capital: How Work Builds and Protects Family Wealth and Security.
-Click to listen to the webinar.

 Income-disrupting life events–divorce, unemployment, poor health, caregiving–occur far more frequently than we think with real costs and consequences for financial well-being.
 These life events can have deep consequences that shift life’s trajectories and curtail family-member's dreams.